• Skip to primary navigation

 Here, I’ve included two ways to make this dish — stove top and slow cooker.
 For my Instant Pot adaptation of this dish, see Pressure cooker dakbokkeumtang.

-To cook this on stove top, add about 1.5 cups water to a pot along with the chicken and the sauce ingredients.
+To cook this on the stovetop, add about 1.5 cups of water to a pot along with the chicken and the sauce ingredients.
 Boil the chicken for about 15 minutes, stirring occasionally.
 And then stir in the vegetables, and cook for an additional 10 minutes.
 Continue to cook, uncovered this time, until the chicken is tender and the sauce is slightly thickened, about 5 minutes.

 DSC7075 3 - Dakdoritang (Spicy Chicken Stew)